Bobo Olson

-Early years
+Early life

-Olson was born in Honolulu, Territory of Hawaii to a Portuguese mother and a Swedish father, hence his other nickname "The Hawaiian Swede".
+Carl Olson was born on July 11, 1928, in Honolulu, Territory of Hawaii, to a Portuguese mother and a Swedish father, hence his other nickname "The Hawaiian Swede".
 Like many boxers, Olson decided to take up the sport after getting into fights on the streets.
 Olson received training from boxers who were stationed in Hawaii during World War II, and it was during this period that he picked up his two trademark tattoos.

 Using a fake identity card Olson obtained a boxing license at the age of 16.
 His earliest fights were in his native Kalihi, Hawaii.
 He had won his first three contests, two by knockout, before his true age was discovered.
 During 1945, Olson ran off to San Francisco to continue his boxing career.
 By the time he was 18, he had amassed a record of 13 successive wins (10 by KO).
 Even at this stage his power and huge reserves of stamina were clear, as was his rather average skill.